Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-xsjiSj9f2Oo.md

 ### Transcript

-> are there any plans for more weapons or at least talk about it i don't know i don't know
+> are there any plans for more weapons or at least talk about it I don't know I don't know